Step 4: Full View

 After six months of marketing director inaction, should Engineer A treat internal escalation to a firm principal as the required next step under the graduated escalation framework, or has the duration of inaction demonstrated that internal channels are sufficiently ineffective to trigger an immediate self-policing obligation to report externally to the state board?

-Escalate Internally to Firm Principal First Board's choice Bring the matter to a firm principal in writing as the next step in the graduated escalation framework, preserving the internal correction pathway and giving the firm a full opportunity to remedy the misrepresentation before any external reporting is considered.
+O1 Bring the matter to a firm principal in writing as the next step in the graduated escalation framework, preserving the internal correction pathway and giving the firm a full opportunity to remedy the misrepresentation before any external reporting is considered.
+Board's choice

 The Graduated Internal Escalation Before External Reporting Obligation requires Engineer A to exhaust internal channels before resorting to external reporting, and the firm principal represents an untried internal avenue.
 The Engineering Self-Policing Obligation reflects the profession's collective interest in ensuring that misrepresentations harmful to the public are corrected expeditiously.
 The Staff Engineer Internal Escalation Obligation After Supervisor Inaction on Known Misrepresentation confirms that the combination of actual notification, reasonable waiting period, and continued inaction triggers an affirmative duty to escalate to a firm principal, not to bypass internal channels entirely.
 The Non-Imminent Violation Immediate External Reporting Non-Compulsion principle establishes that external reporting is not yet required when internal channels have not been fully exhausted.